Make your Photographs Pop With Angles

 Remember that framing can include the angle you choose in order to tell your story, this includes the angle from which you shoot and the angle you hold your camera, as in the shot above (taken of my 7th grade classroom.)

-A great little book called How to Shoot Movie Story, by Arthur L Gaskill and David A. Englander, discusses the power of angles, something I’ve never seen in a still photography book.
+A great little book called How to Shoot a Movie Story, by Arthur L Gaskill and David A. Englander, discusses the power of angles, something I’ve never seen in a still photography book.
 Here’s a bit from the book:

 “Camera angles can control an audience’s attention and reactions to a remarkable degree.
 They can emphasize what what you want your audience to see and how you want them to see it”